Stiffstream/so5extra/README.md

 * so_5::extra::env_infrastructures::asio::simple_not_mtsafe.
 An implementation of not-thread-safe single threaded environment infrastructure on top of Asio;
 * so_5::extra::enveloped_msg.
 A set of tools for working with enveloped messages.
 * so_5::extra::mboxes::collecting_mbox.
 An implementation of mbox which collects messages of type T and sends bunches of collected messages to the target mbox;
+* so_5::extra::mboxes::broadcast::fixed_mbox.
+An implementation of mbox which broadcasts messages to a set of destination mboxes;
 * so_5::extra::mboxes::proxy.
 A proxy-mbox which delegates all calls to the underlying actual mbox.
 Such proxy simplifies development of custom mboxes.
 * so_5::extra::mboxes::retained_msg.
 An implementation of mbox which holds the last sent message and automatically resend it to every new subscriber for this message type;
 * so_5::extra::mboxes::round_robin.
 An implementation of *round-robin* mbox which performs delivery of messages by round-robin scheme;